nkakonas/Software_Engineering_Assignments/README.md

 ## Purpose of the project:

 - This project is using Maven for better organization.
-- This Maven Project has two modules insede:
+- This Maven Project has two modules inside:
     - [gradeshistogram](/gradeshistogram/README.md)
     - [unittesting](/unittesting/README.md)